-When you visit the Cincinnati Metro area, there is so much to see and do for families.
+When you visit the Cincinnati Metro area, there is so much for families to see and do.

-When you visit the Cincinnati Metro area, there is so much to see and do for families.
+When you visit the Cincinnati Metro area, there is so much for families to see and do.

 The Cincinnati Museum Center has a new exhibit that is fun for all types of sports fans and ages.
 The Science of Sports exhibit allows you to play and while educating you on the science behind it.